-Discipline for code violations is cumulative over the course of a student's high school career.
-A student's violation record is not cleared at the start of each new year.
-A student does not start the step process over on an annual basis but does include an incentive for good behavior.
-After a student has an initial violation, if there are no additional violations during a period of the ensuing calendar year, an athlete shall not advance to a higher level of discipline with a subsequent violation.
-This opportunity to avoid a more severe penalty shall only be available one time during an athlete's academic career.
+Discipline for code violations is cumulative throughout a student's high school career.
+A student's violation record is not cleared at the start of each new school year.
+A student does not start the step process over on an annual basis, but does include an incentive for good behavior.
+After a student has an initial violation, if there are no additional violations during the period of the ensuing calendar year, the student shall not advance to a higher level of discipline with a subsequent violation.
+This opportunity to avoid a more severe penalty shall only be available one time during a student's academic career

 Students who are ineligible for either academic or social code violations are not allowed to travel as a members of a team or activity on a bus during their disciplinary period.
-For an athletic competition, it will be the coach's choice whether or not he or she will allow ineligible students to be on the sideline of home games with the team.
+For a performance/competition, it will be the advisor's choice whether or not he or she will allow ineligible students to be present.

-A student who is in more than one co-curricular activity when a consequence for a code violation is applied will be subject to consequences for all activities in which they are currently participating (for example; a violation will occur in both basketball and forensics, not one or the other)
+A student who is in more than one co-curricular activity when a consequence for a code violation is applied will be subject to consequences for all activities in which they are currently participating (for example: a violation will occur in all basketball, forensics, class officer not one or the other).